daflealab/basefuncs/README.md

 basefuncs
 =========

-The goal of basefuncs is to ...
+The goal of basefuncs is to streamlien the importing and formating of Tricoder data and SDR metabolic data

 Installation
 ------------